threatgrid/flanders/README.md

 1. Create a new feature branch.
 2. Update `CHANGES.md` for the upcoming version.
 3. Change the project.clj version to `x.y.z-SNAPSHOT`.
+4. Commit changes.
-4. Run `lein deploy clojars` to deploy a snapshot to test your credentials.
+5. Run `lein deploy clojars` to deploy a snapshot to test your credentials.
-5. If that works, run `lein release` to release a new version.
+6. If that works, run `lein release` to release a new version.
-6. Open a PR for your branch.
+7. Open a PR for your branch.
-7. You must merge your PR using a merge commit, not squash.
+8. You must merge your PR using a merge commit, not squash.
-8. Once merged, double check the git tag `x.y.z` is present.
+9. Once merged, double check the git tag `x.y.z` is present.

 ## License